motherjones/congress-vote-tracker/parasites.markdown

 * “Stable” engineers often get ignored or promoted to dead-end middle management positions.
 * Technologies follow predictable patterns-each empowers or replaces the ones that come before it.
 Most attempts to force innovation end in boom or bust cycles.

-Shanley recenetly did a great [talk](https://medium.com/about-work/3ac19d4bd478) on Fairy Tales as a metaphor for discussing the deeper subtext of engineering cultures.
+Shanley recently did a great [talk](https://medium.com/about-work/3ac19d4bd478) on Fairy Tales as a metaphor for discussing the deeper subtext of engineering cultures.
 One of the key points to bring away from this is that the stories we tell ourselves matter.
-The story of the volatile developer burning bridges and the mid-night oil to just get it done is tired and harmful.
+The story of the volatile developer burning bridges and the mid-night oil to just get it done is tired and harmful; think about the children.
 We don't build these dichotomies to accurately explain human behavior, we do it to normalize maladaptive behaviors which superficially seem structurally uneconomical.

 ### Whats the symptoms?